indiebrain/futurist/README.md

 ### Create a future

 The call to `Futurist::Future#value` will block until the result of executing the block is available.
-If an exception occured during the block's execution, the call to future.value will reraise the same exception.
+If an exception occurs during the block's execution, the call to future.value will reraise the same exception.

 ```ruby
 future = Futurist::Future.new { 3 + 2 }